What Is An Internship?

 What Does An Internship Cost?

-Tuition for an internship is the same as it is for other credits at Wilmington College.
 Internships completed as part of a full-time course load during the fall and spring semesters are included in the regular tuition.
-Summer internships are charged per credit hour at the summer school credit rate, which is equivalent to the part-time tuition rate.
-Before registering an internship, you are strongly advised to check with One Stop for the actual cost per credit hour as this may change from year to year.
+Summer internships are charged at the reduced per credit hour of $125/credit.
+This is equivalent to ¼ of the normal summer school per credit rate, essentially allowing you to earn 4 credits for the cost of 1 summer school credit.

 Unlike dropping a class, when you drop an internship this can impact the site negatively.
 Sites have often dedicated staff to working with you and have created a work-flow based on your participation in a project.
 Before dropping a site, try to solve any issues around why you might be dropping first, particularly if it is related to your performance or work expectations.